DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/virtual-scrolling.md

 .embedded-demo({ "path": "grid-virtual-scrolling/stretching-to-parent-element", "showThemeSelector": true })

-## Use Virtual Table with Data Formatting and custom components
+## Note on the use of `VirtualTable` with `DataTypeProvider` and custom components

-The virtual table renders only visible rows.
-Empty space before and after rows is calculated using `estimatedRowHeight` property.
-Default `estamatedRowHeight` property is equal default row height.
-If you use [DataTypeProvider](../reference/data-type-provider.md) plugin to define custom formatter, you have to be sure that `estimatedRowHeight` property is equal to new row height.
-The same applies to the custom cell and row components.
+If you use a custom `rowComponent` or `cellComponent`, their height and the `estimatedRowHeight` value should be equal.
+The same applies to a custom formatter defined in the [DataTypeProvider](../reference/data-type-provider.md) plugin.